jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ### Step 3: Connecting to the new VM
 1. If you are on a Mac, download and install [Microsoft Remote Desktop 10](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12) from the [Mac App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12) .
 Open Microsoft Remote Desktop after intallation is complete.

-3. On the control bar for your new VM, click **Connect**.
+2. On the control bar for your new VM, click **Connect**.
 ![Connect](img/Connect.jpg)

-4. If you are on a Mac, save the .RDP file to a convenient location, and then open the file.
-If you are prompted
+3. If you are on a Mac, save the .RDP file to a convenient location, and then open the file.
+If you are prompted to verify a certificate, click Continue.
+4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NzI0OTc5Nl19
+eyJoaXN0b3J5IjpbNDc5MzA3MTExXX0=
 -->